 - Final dry run execution, ensuring all parameters are optimized for a successful 3D concrete print.

-This comprehensive 3D Concrete Printing (3DCP) class provides an in-depth understanding of the essential processes, equipment, and techniques required for successful concrete printing.
+This portion of the 3D Concrete Printing (3DCP) hands-on class provides an in-depth understanding of the essential processes, equipment, and techniques required for successful concrete printing.
 Combining lectures, hands-on assembly, and live demonstrations, this course will equip participants with the knowledge and skills to operate, troubleshoot, and optimize 3DCP systems.

 - Lecture on Batch Mixing vs. Continuous Mixing Systems, their components, and operational differences.